India's Tata denies report on alliance talks with PSA

 GM and Peugeot have halted talks on a deeper tie-up amid misgivings about the French carmaker's worsening finances and government-backed bailout, Reuters reported on Tuesday, citing people familiar with the matter.

-Peugeot shares rose as much as 3.3 percent on the Manager Magazin report, before giving up most of their gains after Tata's denial.
-The stock was trading at 4.47 euros as of 1109 GMT, little changed from Tuesday's close.

-(Reporting By Andreas Cremer; Additional Reporting By Laurence Frost in Paris and Henry Foy; Editing by Hans-Juergen Peters)
+(Reporting By Andreas Cremer; Additional Reporting By Laurence Frost in Paris and Henry Foy.)